Blitz: The League: Division 2

-The team continues its success in Division 2.
-The veteran's problems continue to mount, as he receives notice from a collection agency that payments on his car are past due.
+The team continues its success in Division 2, but the veteran's problems continue to mount as he receives notice from a collection agency that payments on his car are past due.
 Following a home game against the Minnesota Reapers, he finds a boot attached to his car in the parking lot.
-At this point, the veteran calls his bookie on a cell phone to place a bet on a college game, showing that his woes are also largely due to a gambling problem.
+At this point, the veteran calls his bookie on a cell phone to place a bet on a college game, revealing that his woes are also largely due to a gambling problem.
 Mayor Andrews, however, invites the veteran into her limousine, and they work out a deal for him to star in a commercial promoting the city.
 It is also implied that Andrews and the veteran have undertaken a sexual relationship.

 The addition of Battaglia has proven to cause friction in the locker room, particularly with the rookie.
-The rookie finds Battaglia hitting on Jacqui after a game, and she explains that they know each other from their previous time in The League (hinting that Jacqui may have been a Bearcats cheerleader at one point).
+The rookie finds Battaglia hitting on Jacqui after a game, and she explains that they knew each other from their previous time in The League (hinting that Jacqui may have been a Bearcats cheerleader at one point).
 The rookie is flustered, and refuses to speak to Jacqui for some time.

 Despite these problems, the team continues its winning ways, defeating the Reapers in the Division 2 Championship Game. iRiver provides more money to even further improve the existing stadium.
-In the Xbox 360 version, the team is also able to acquire former team captain Tito Maas from the Outlaws.
+In the Xbox 360 version, the team is also able to acquire Tito Maas from the Outlaws.
 Attendance picks up, and the stadium bond measure gains support.